0 / 0

 Decision Optimization

 IBM® Decision Optimization gives you access to IBM's industry-leading solution engines for mathematical programming and constraint programming.
 You can build Decision Optimization models either with notebooks or by using the powerful Decision Optimization experiment UI (Beta version).
-Here you can import, or create and edit models in Python, in OPL or with natural language expressions provided by the intelligent Modeling Assistant (Beta version).
+Here you can import, create, or edit models.
+To create or edit your models, you can use Python, OPL, or the natural language expressions that are provided by the intelligent Modeling Assistant (Beta version).
 You can also deploy models with Watson Machine Learning.

 Required services